ml-explore/mlx-examples/mistral/README.md

 Then, convert the weights with:

 ```
-python convert.py <path_to_torch_weights> mlx_mistral_weights.npz
+python convert.py
 ```

 ### Run

-Once you've converted the weights to MLX format, you can interact with the Mistral model:
+Once you've converted the weights to MLX format, you can generate text with the Mistral model:

 ```
-python mistral.py mlx_mistral.npz tokenizer.model "hello"
+python mistral.py --prompt "It is a truth universally acknowledged,"  --temp 0
 ```

 Run `python mistral.py --help` for more details.